ruuda/blog/posts/the-numeric-type-alignment-chart.md

 [static]: /2024/a-type-system-for-rcl-part-1-introduction#static-vs.-runtime

-The other thing that bothers me slightly is verbosity.
+One thing that still bothers me slightly is verbosity.
 Compared to the concise `Int`, `Number` is 100% longer!
-This sounds like a superficial complaint, and it is, but _style matters_.
+This sounds like a superficial complaint, and it is, but style matters.
 Nobody likes Java’s verbosity.
 Many examples that previously fit on a single line, don’t look so neat any more.